codeguy/php-the-right-way/_posts/09-05-01-Building your Application.md

 Among the tasks you might want to automate are:

-* dependency management
+* Dependency management
-* compilation, minification of your assets
+* Compilation, minification of your assets
-* running tests
+* Running tests
-* creation of documentation
+* Creation of documentation
-* packaging
+* Packaging
-* deployment
+* Deployment

 ### Build Automation Tools